How My First Year of Full Time Entrepreneurship Is Going

 Breyana Wright, CPS

 Breyana Wright, CPS is a certified wardrobe stylist and style coach that loves working with entrepreneurs and career professionals.
 She teaches them how to dress in a way that appeals to their target audience while showcasing their own personal style.
-She’s been dominating the fashion industry for over seven years and has a passion for taking individuals uninspiring closet and turning it into a lively wardrobe that they can utilize in their personal and professional life.
+She’s been dominating the fashion industry for over eight years and has a passion for taking individuals uninspiring closet and turning it into a lively wardrobe that they can utilize in their personal and professional life.
 Outside of work she enjoys indulging in home décor projects, learning new things, and helping others form a stronger relationship with Jesus Christ.
 You can connect with her on Instagram or by joining her private Style Community.

 https://www.styledbybreyana.com